Applications

 Switchgear devices are important components in electricity supply systems.
 They are developed, constructed and manufactured to work correctly under a multitude of conditions.
 For this reason, it is necessary to check their performance during construction, manufacture, maintenance and repair.

 In electrical energy transmission and distribution systems, switchgear devices are the connection to further parts of an installation.
 Throughout their operational lives, switchgear devices must constantly be able to connect, interrupt or disconnect operating parts.
-In the "open" status, they are a puncture-proof disconnection point, in the "closed" status, they carry and control short-circuit currents.
+In the "open" status, they are a puncture-proof disconnection point, in the "closed" status, they carry and control short circuit currents.

 Switchgear devices must survive mechanical and thermal stresses during operation without damage.
 Friction and abrasion influence the performance of the mechanical parts.
 The contact systems in the current-carrying circuits can deteriorate and thus increase the development of excessive heat.